 Once a user is added to a course, terms set default dates for when users have access to courses assigned to that term.
 Access relates to published courses.

-If a course is unpublished , students cannot have access to any course content until the start date of the term.
+If a course is unpublished or does not include a link , students cannot have access to any course content until the start date of the term.